Hallelujah78/wordle-clone/DEVNOTES.md

 - if the guess is correct

   - set game to over
-  - set the background color of the guess to green
+  - set the background color of the guess letters to green
   - set the background color of the corresponding keyboard letters to green
   - congratulate the user